2nd, Sacral Chakra

 Invite her in when you are ready to turn your life’s tides into art.

 Saraswati inspires through knowledge, learning, wisdom, and fine arts.
-Saraswati is refined, intelligent and graceful, the goddess of poetry, music and science.
-She provides the energy to bring Brahma’s cosmic vision into being.
-Her name means “to flow,” she is connected to the very life force of water and reflects the ability to go with the flow of life with wisdom.
-She can also be called up on as a divine physician for healing body, mind and soul.
-Symbols: Depicted with four arms holding a veena (music), a book (knowledge), mala beads (meditation), and a pot of sacred water (purification).
+She is refined, intelligent and graceful, the goddess of poetry, music and science.
+She provides the energy to bring her companion, Brahma’s cosmic vision, into being.
+Her name means to flow.
+She is connected to the life force of water and reflects the ability to go with the flow of life with wisdom.
+She can also be called upon as a divine physician to heal body, mind and spirit.
+Symbols: She is depicted with four arms holding a lute (music), a book (knowledge), mala beads (meditation), and a pot of sacred water (purification).

-Her reciprocal relationship with Brahma emphasizes that creation requires both abstract consciousness (Brahma) and tangible knowledge/action (Saraswati).
 Both Brahma and Saraswati ride Hamsa the swan, symbolizing calmness of mind, purity of the soul, truth, and wisdom.
-The peacock is her companion.
+The peacock is her familiar.
 Its colourful feathers symbolize the beauty of dance, music, and the arts and also serve as a reminder not to become vain of one’s beauty and talents.
 A peacock is said to be able to devour snakes symbolizing the ability to take the poisons of negative emotions (like jealousy or anger) and transform them into the “radiant plumage of enlightenment”.

 Ways of Working with Svadhishthana Chakra